Privacy Policy

 1.1 Who We Are

-Scope: This policy applies to all users of our platform, including ministry administrators, staff members, and visitors to our website.
+Scope: This policy applies to all Members of the Association, including ministry administrators, staff members, and visitors to the Association website.
+All interactions occur within a private membership context.

 This Privacy Policy applies to all information collected through: